Features How It Works Privacy Ingredients Support

 What Is Ceramide NP?

-This lipid molecule naturally occurs in skin and helps restore and strengthen the skin's protective barrier by filling in gaps between skin cells.
-It provides excellent moisturizing benefits and helps prevent water loss, making skin feel smoother and more supple.
-This ingredient is considered very safe for all skin types and is particularly beneficial for dry or compromised skin.
+This lipid molecule naturally occurs in the stratum corneum and helps support the skin's protective barrier by contributing to the intercellular lipid matrix.
+It provides moisturizing benefits and helps reduce trans-epidermal water loss, making skin feel smoother and more supple.
+This ingredient has a favorable safety profile and is generally well-tolerated, though individual tolerance may vary.
+It is particularly associated with benefits for dry or barrier-compromised skin.

 Ceramide NP (also known as Ceramide 3) is a synthetic N-acylated sphingolipid consisting of phytosphingosine with a D-erythro structure linked to a normal saturated or unsaturated fatty acid.
 Ceramides are the most abundant lipid species in the stratum corneum, comprising roughly 50% of total skin lipids by weight.
-There are at least 12 distinct ceramide subclasses, with Ceramide NP belonging to the non-hydroxy fatty acid and phytosphingosine class — the most abundant ceramide in human skin.
+There are at least 12 distinct ceramide subclasses, with Ceramide NP belonging to the non-hydroxy fatty acid and phytosphingosine class — one of the major ceramide subclasses in human skin.

 The CIR Expert Panel assessed ceramides in 2015 and reaffirmed their safety in 2020.
-According to FDA VCRP data, ceramides are used in a growing number of cosmetic formulations, with Ceramide NP reported at concentrations up to 0.2% in leave-on products.
-The CIR assessment found ceramides to be non-mutagenic, non-irritating (at 10% in petrolatum), and non-sensitizing in guinea pig maximization tests.
+According to FDA VCRP data, ceramides are used in a growing number of cosmetic formulations, with Ceramide NP reported at observed concentrations up to 0.2% in leave-on products (this is an industry-reported usage level, not a recommended or regulatory limit).
+The CIR assessment found ceramides to be non-mutagenic, non-irritating at 10% in a petrolatum (ointment) base, and non-sensitizing in guinea pig maximization tests.

 Benefits — 4 Key Roles